voschezang/coding-handbook/learning.md

 **Revolution vs. Evolution**
 Changes van vary from being large and disruptive, to gradual shifts.

+**Consicous competence**

+1. *Un*conscious *in*competence
+2. Conscious *in*competence
+3. Conscious competence
+4. *Un*conscious competence

+After this, one could go back and zoom in on specific behaviours that can be improved.

+- Unlearning: from 4. to 2.
+- Relearning: from 2. to 4.

 ## Practice (Context)

 ### Organizations & Processes